apimatic/apimatic-calculator-sdks/python/README.md

 ## Building

-You must have Python `3 >=3.7, <= 3.9` installed on your system to install and run this SDK.
-This SDK package depends on other Python packages like nose, jsonpickle etc. These dependencies are defined in the `requirements.txt` file that comes with the SDK.
+You must have Python `3 >=3.7, <= 3.10` installed on your system to install and run this SDK.
+This SDK package depends on other Python packages like pytest, jsonpickle etc. These dependencies are defined in the `requirements.txt` file that comes with the SDK.
 To resolve these dependencies, you can use the PIP Dependency manager.
 Install it by following steps at [https://pip.pypa.io/en/stable/installing/](https://pip.pypa.io/en/stable/installing/).

 Python and PIP executables should be defined in your PATH.
 Open command prompt and type `pip --version`.
 This should display the version of the PIP Dependency Manager installed if your installation was successful and the paths are properly defined.